Bitter Sweet Symphony: Return of credits to Ashcroft

-Billboard estimated that "Bitter Sweet Symphony" had generated almost $5 million in publishing revenue by 2019.
+In 2019, Billboard estimated that "Bitter Sweet Symphony" had generated almost $5 million in publishing revenue.
 In 2018, Ashcroft expressed his anger over the situation, saying: "Someone stole God-knows-how-many million dollars off me in 1997, and they've still got it ...
 Anyone, unless you are mentally ill, will always remember the day when 50 million dollars was stolen off them."
 He said he intended to pursue the matter with Klein's son, Jody, who had become the head of ABKCO following Klein's death in 2009.

 In early 2019, Ashcroft's managers approached Jody Klein.
 He connected them to the Rolling Stones' manager, Joyce Smyth, who agreed to speak to Jagger and Richards.
 That April, ABKCO, Jagger and Richards agreed to return the "Bitter Sweet Symphony" royalties and songwriting credits to Ashcroft.
 Ashcroft announced the agreement in May, when he received the Ivor Novello Award for Outstanding Contribution to British Music from the British Academy of Songwriters, Composers, and Authors.
 He said it was a "kind and magnanimous" move, and said: "I never had a personal beef with the Stones.
 They've always been the greatest rock and roll band in the world.
 It's been a fantastic development.
 It's life-affirming in a way."
 In a statement, the Rolling Stones said they acknowledged the financial and emotional cost of "having to surrender the composition of one of your own songs".